 The results reviewed here clearly indicate that suppressive changes occur in those parts of V1 and LGN that surround the representation of an attended stimulus.
-This finding is remarkable because of the level in the system at which it occurs, its retinotopic location, and its sign.
-Human fMRI studies have also reported suppressive effects in human V1 (e.g., Tootell et al., 1998; Smith et al., 2000) and even in human LGN (O'Connor et al., 2002).
+This finding is remarkable because of the level in the system at which it occurs, its retinotopic location and its sign.
+Human fMRI studies have also reported suppressive effects in human V1 (e.g. Tootell et al 1998, Smith et al 2000) and even in human LGN (O'Connor al 2002).
 The effects occur in regions outside the representation of the attended stimulus (typically the fovea when attending a peripheral stimulus), rather than in the representation of the attended stimulus itself.
-The belief that attention modulates only the representation of the attended stimulus can be so entrenched that analysis is sometimes restricted to this part of cortex (e.g., Gandhi et al., 1999).
-Only a single study (Smith et al., 2000) has provided hints of a ring of suppression surrounding the representation of the attended stimulus.
-Human fMRI has also indicated (modestly) increased activation at the level of the stimulus representation, even in V1 (Tootell et al., 1998; Brefczynski and De Yoe, 1999; Gandhi et al., 1999; O'Connor et al., 2002).
+The belief that attention modulates only the representation of the attended stimulus can be so entrenched that analysis is sometimes restricted to this part of cortex (e.g. Gandhi et al 1999).
+Only a single study (Smith et al 2000) has provided hints of a ring of suppression surrounding the representation at the level of the stimulus.
+Human fMRI has also indicated (modestly) increased activation at the level of the stimulus representation, even in V1 (Tootell et al 1998, Brefczynski and DeYoe 1999, Gandhi et al 1999, O'Connor et al 2002).
 Such effects were weak in our data and rarely reached significance.
-There are obvious differences between the two types of experiments:
+There are obvious differences between the two types of experiments: different species, differences between metabolic and hemodynamic measurements and different control conditions.
+To underscore the importance of the latter factor, it is worthwhile to consider the evidence of O'Connor et al 2002 for enhanced geniculate responses to attended stimuli.
+The authors compared two conditions: one in which the subjects attend a central stimulus (to count letters) and one in which the subjects attend a peripheral checkerboard stimulus (to detect its dimming).
+They compared responses to the checkerboard in the two conditions and reported that the activity evoked by the checkerboard was larger when the subjects attend to the checkerboard.
+Since only two conditions were compared, an alternative interpretation of their data would be that there is a smaller response to the checkerboard when the central stimulus is attended.
+The suppressive effects they described would then be an enhancement of this suppressive effect when the attention to the central stimulus is further loaded.